tonitdiep/tonitdiep/README.md

 # Welcome, I am Toni (her/she)! 👩🏻‍🏫

-<h2>As a Full Stack Software Engineer graduate from the Flatiron School in New York City, during a pandemic 😷, I am looking forward to collaborative opportunities with project builds and study sessions.</h2>
+<h2>As a Full Stack Software Engineer graduate from the Flatiron School in New York City, I am looking forward to collaborative opportunities with project builds and study sessions.</h2>
 <br>

 ✍🏼 Currently, I am cultivating deeper understanding of,